3Dpass/miner/README.md

 ## About
 Simple CPU miner app for [Proof of Scan](https://3dpass.org/proof_of_scan.html).
-It generates random-shaped 3D models and send them to the
+It generates random-shaped 3D models and sends them to the
 [local node](https://github.com/3Dpass/3DP) via RPC request like this:

 ```{